 Nomination Process & Timelines

 - The Nomination Form is to be submitted to the provincial or territorial local association by 28 October 2013.
 See Local Association Addresses for nomination submission address information for the appropriate Association.
 Nominees should have the career potential and willingness to have an even more important impact on publicly funded education in the future.

 - Nominations must include a Leadership and Student Achievement Personal Case Story (maximum five pages) about the nominee’s leadership experience in establishing deep, cultural change in a school that led to Improved Student Achievement.
 This case story should illustrate a successful partnership that actively engaged staff, parents and community.
 See Criteria for Case Story and Letters of Support .

 - Nominations must include Supporting Letters from at least four of the key stakeholders to support the case story – school staff, (secondary school) students, district supervisory officials, parents, local business members, members of the community at large, and social agency partners.
 One letter must be from a parent.
 See Criteria for Case Story and Letters of Support.

 - For member associations that require it, a Pastoral Letter of Support must be included as one of the support letters.

-- The successful nominees will be recognized for their unique contribution to education in Canada at a Gala Celebration event, hosted by The Learning Partnership, during February 24 to February 28, 2013 in Toronto.
+- The successful nominees will be recognized for their unique contribution to education in Canada at a Gala Celebration event, hosted by The Learning Partnership, during the five day program in Toronto.

 - Travel (air and ground), accommodation expenses, the Opening Dinner, the Gala Awards Celebration Dinner, breakfasts and lunches will be paid by The Learning Partnership.